-In the area of handling data some learners seem to find difficulty in showing the probability of an outcome as a numerical response, e.g. percentage, fraction or decimal.
+In the area of handling data evidence indicated that some learners seemed to find difficulty in showing the probability of an outcome as a numerical response, e.g. percentage, fraction or decimal.
 Learners often represent it as likely or unlikely, and learners need to be taught to show this as a mathematical response.

 The identification of information from tables and graphs involving whole numbers has generally been completed well by learners but there is evidence to show that completion of simple pie charts and graphs, especially in the labelling and the completion of a scale on an axis when requested, can be problematic for some learners.